 From time to time, stockholders that beneficially own more than 5% of the Company's common stock may engage the Company and its subsidiaries, in the ordinary course of business, to provide certain services and products.
-These transactions are negotiated on an arm's-length basis and are subject to review and approval under the Company's Related Person Transaction Policy (defined below) described below or, in the case of any such transactions that do not (together with any prior such transactions within a given stockholder) involve an aggregate amount in excess of \$5,000,000 per year, are pre-approved under the Company's Related Person Transaction Policy, as described below.
+These transactions are negotiated on an arm's-length basis and are subject to review and approval under the Company's Related Person Transaction Policy (defined below) described below or, in the case of any such transactions that do not (together with any prior such transactions within a given stockholder) involve an aggregate amount in excess of \$5,000,000 per vear, are pre-approved under the Company's Related Person Transaction Policy, as described below.
 During fiscal year 2020, in the ordinary course of business, the Company and its subsidiaries provided The Vanguard Group ("Vanguard"), a greater than five percent beneficial owner of the Company's common stock, with certain services and products.
-The aggregate fees and expenses payable by Vanguard in fiscal year 2020 for such approved or pre-approved under the Company's Related Person Transactions and were entered into on an arm's-length basis, contain customary terms and conditions and were approved or pre-approved under the Company's Related Person Transaction Policy.
-In the future, the Company and its subsidiaries may provide, in the ordinary course of business, additional services and products to Vanguard.
+The aggregate fees and expenses payable by Vanguard in fiscal year 2020 for such services and products was \$1,706,765.
+The transactions with Vanguard were entered into on an arm's-length basis, contain customary terms and conditions